 Maybe the first speed is gentle for some palates, but sometimes it's too much for me to start with.
 I also wish the marketing was inclusive of intersex and gender non-conforming folks.
 Instead of saying it's a toy "for men and women," they could say it's a toy for everybody.

 My verdict on the Gvibe Gpop 2 plug by Fun Toys London

-As the Gvibe Gpop 2 currently is, it’s rumbly.
-It’s powerful, rivaling toys from some more known (and more pricey) luxury brands.
+As the Gvibe Gpop 2 currently is, it's rumbly.
+It's powerful, rivaling toys from some more known (and more pricey) luxury brands.
 Its shape offers users plenty of ways to play.
-For everything you get, it’s very reasonably priced at just under $65 — or $59 when you use my coupon code, SUPERSMASHCACHE
+For everything you get, it's very reasonably priced — even more so when you use my coupon code, SUPERSMASHCACHE

 For those who chiefly want a bulbous butt plug with rumbly vibrations, the Gvibe Gpop 2 fits the bill.
 And again, it offers far stronger motors than, say, LELO and b‑Vibe, two very hyped-up brands.
 Depending on your needs, you may find that the Gvibe Gpop 2 plug brings you more bang for your buck than many luxury plugs available on the market.
 It's a friggin' steal.

 Shop the Gvibe Gpop 2 plug at Fun Toys London

 Take 10% off with code SUPERSMASHCACHE

 This post was sponsored and uses affiliate links.
 But even if it weren't, I still would have lauded the Gpop 2's motor.

 I've tested over 350 sex toys and love diving deep for cervical orgasms, A‑spot stimulation, and kinky odysseys into the subconscious.

 Mesmerizing mindfucking or physical fisting?
 Blowing men or minds?
 Opening books or legs?
 Why not all of the above?